adriandulic/bitsontherun/README.md

 BitsOnTheRun
 ==============

-BitsOnTheRun is an implementation of [bitsontherun.com](bitsontherun.com) API in Ruby.
+BitsOnTheRun is an implementation of [bitsontherun.com](http://bitsontherun.com) API in Ruby.

 ## Install

-Gemfile:
+Just run the following command:

+    gem install bitsontherun

+Then in your Gemfile add the following line:

     gem 'bitsontherun'

-Run:
+And finally run:

     bundle install